Fire Goddess CompositeApr 18, 2022

 Make sure to zoom in and out around the image to see the bigger picture and refine the small details.
 After applying a few more workflow tips shown in the full tutorial, you will want to convert to a smart object before resizing your stock to ensure the pixels stay the same.

-Place all of your blazing elements in the general area of where you want to place them in the layer and use motion blur to add action and movement to the scene.
+Place all of your blazing elements in the general area where you want to place them in the layer and use motion blur to add action and movement to the scene.

 When selecting stock from a crowded overlay, Use the Laso tool at zero feather pixels to grab the images versus the rectangle marquee tool.